digiaiiris/tuntilukkarihelp/README.md

  1. Total number of hours entered so far for today.
 This includes entries that are just being saved into Workday.
 Suggestions are not included.
  2. Hour balance before today, corresponding to the balance shown by `Time Off Balance`report for yesterday
- 3. Current hour balance considering hour balance before today, the required work hours for today's and the total number of hours (1) entered so far.
+ 3. Current hour balance considering hour balance before today, the required work hours for today's and the total number of hours entered so far.
 Because of Workday limitations, the current balance cannot be shown if there are no work entries yet for today.

 ## Number of Workday Notifications

 ![Workday notifications screenshot](workdaynotifications.png)

 In the top bar, the number of unacknowledged Workday notifications and actions waiting in Workday inbox are shown.
-You can click the icons to go directly no Workday notifications or inbox.
+You can click the icons to open Workday notifications or inbox on another browser tab.

 ## User Menu